Impact

 Risk and Exploitability

-The CVSS score of 5.6 indicates moderate severity, and at present no EPSS data is available, meaning the exploitation probability is unclear.
+The CVSS score of 5.6 indicates moderate severity, and the EPSS score of 0.00138 indicates a very low exploitation probability.
 The vulnerability is not listed in CISA’s KEV catalog, so known exploitation packages are not documented.
 Exploitation requires local network access and the ability to communicate with the device’s management interfaces.
-Because the attacker can run arbitrary commands, the impact is high if successful.
+Because the attacker can run commands that impact confidentiality or change configuration, the potential impact is high if successful.
 Promptly applying official firmware updates mitigates the risk.

 OpenCVE Enrichment